Skip to content

 This guide covers how to handle offer replacements.
 It assumes you’ve completed the API set-up guide.

-From the Dashboard, create a new financing offer with status delivered in test mode.
+In a sandbox, visit the Capital Dashboard to create a new test financing offer with status delivered.

 Click the overflow menu () next to the delivered offer, and select Replace offer.